Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 At the end of Phase 1 you will have a better understanding of

 -   How to write stuff in R Markdown
--   How to produce presentable output from it
+-   How to produce presentable output from it (here "normal" Markdown)
 -   How to get things into version control in GitHub
--   See the integration of Markdown and HTML pages in GitHub Pages
+-   See the integration of "normal" Markdown in GitHub Pages

 ------------------------------------------------------------------------